 During World War I, she was a member of the British Women’s Services, and her early books, A Diary Without Dates (1917) and The Happy Foreigner (1920) detail her wartime experiences.
 In 1920 she married Sir Roderick Jones, at which point she became Lady Jones.

-Bagnold is no longer widely read; her best-known work remains the novel National Velvet, telling the story of an ambitious 14-year-old girl who rides her horse, Velvet, to win Britain’s Grand National steeplechase.
+Bagnold’s overall oeuvre is no longer widely read, but her best-known work remains the novel National Velvet.
+It’s the story of an ambitious 14-year-old girl who rides her horse, Velvet, to win Britain’s Grand National steeplechase.
 The book was turned into a film starring the young Elizabeth Tailor in 1944.
 Another of Bagnold’s most successful works, was The Chalk Garden (1955), which became a film starring Debora Kerr and Hayley Mills in 1964.
 Her last play, Gravity, starred Katherine Hepburn.

 More about Enid Bagnold on this site

 - A Diary Without Dates